By: Donald V. Watkins

 Today, neither Joe Biden, nor Kamala Harris, can defeat Donald Trump in 2024.
 However, if I were advising the Democratic Party on its presidential nominee in 2024, I strongly would encourage the Party to get rid of Biden and choose someone else.

 The American public has lost confidence in Biden and Harris.
-If 2024 is a rematch between Trump and Biden or a match between Trump and Harris, Trump will win by a landslide.
+If the 2024 election is a rematch between Trump and Biden or a match between Trump and Harris, Trump will win by a landslide.

 PHOTO: Former President Donald Trump will run for president again in 2024.
 Barring divine intervention, Trump will win the presidency again.